Waters-P/Password_Manager/README.md

 This is a password manager.
 It uses an encryption vault to safeguard any password.

 ## Start

-Run 'ruby app.rb' in the terminal.
+Run `ruby app.rb` in the terminal.